 The Admission Process.
 The nursing home admission process in South Carolina is far from organized.
 In general individuals needing a nursing home bed are relegated to making a visit to each facility, obtaining an application, filling out the application, and being place on a waiting list for a bed, as there are no centralized filing procedures.
 This can be extremely frustrating when a family member is in a hospital and their Medicare days are running out.
 Frequently the family will be caught between a hospital demanding the patient be removed and the nursing homes saying no beds are available.
 This is particularly where the individual will be a Medicaid resident.

 The Admission Agreement.
 Virtually all nursing homes utilize some type of admission agreement with their residents.
 This is the resident’s contract with the nursing home and generally sets forth the obligations of the nursing home and those of the resident.
-While most of these contracts have become very standard in their language, there are a number of areas of particular concern that the attorney should look for in assessing a nursing home admission agreement.
+While most of these contracts have become very standard in their language, there are a number of areas of particular concern that the local elder law attorneys should look for in assessing a nursing home admission agreement.
 In particular, many nursing homes place a requirement in their admission agreements that a person other than the resident guarantee payment of the facility’s fees and charges.
 If the facility is a Medicare or Medicaid certified facility, this practice is expressly prohibited by the Nursing Home Reform Act of 1987 for admissions after October 1, 1990.
 If the admission agreement contains such a guarantee requirement, the resident or his representative should demand that it be stricken from the agreement prior to signing the agreement.

 Other questionable or illegal clauses frequently found in admission agreements are as follows are as follows: (1) attempts to restrict Medicaid availability, (2) waivers of liability for negligence, and (3) restrictions on medical or nursing care based on source of pay.